botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/adding-messaging-channel-capabilities.md

 })
 ```

 The `handler` function processes incoming requests from Telegram.
-It extracts the conversation ID, user ID, and message ID, then creates or retrieves the conversation, user, and message using the client parameter.
+It extracts the conversation ID, user ID, and Message ID, then creates or retrieves the conversation, user, and message using the client parameter.
 Finally, it creates a message in the conversation, which will be sent to the bot as an incoming message from Telegram.

 ## Step 5: Send Messages to Telegram